wkzawadzka/the-cleora/README.md

 A large social network of GitHub developers which was collected from the public API in June 2019.
 Nodes are developers who have starred at least 10 repositories and edges are mutual follower relationships between them.
 The vertex features are extracted based on the location, repositories starred, employer and e-mail address.
 The task related to the graph is binary node classification - one has to predict whether the GitHub user is a web or a machine learning developer.
 This target feature was derived from the job title of each user.

+## How to run

+Run main.py file in python 3.8 or above.
+If you want to change parameters look at src/config file.